AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/app-setup.md

   - **Inactivity time**—Specify the amount of time that the app must be inactive before it logs out.

-  - **Cancellation from the store**—Specify whether orders can be cancelled from the store and which roles have cancellation permissions
+  - **Cancellation from the store**—Specify whether orders can be cancel from the store and which roles have cancellation permissions

   - **Order cleanup window**—Specify how long past the [Estimated Pickup Lead Time](enable-general.md#delivery-method-title-configuration) that a picked order remains in staging before being restocked—for example, three days.
 The default value is seven days.
-If this configuration is turned on, the order is automatically cancelled when this time expires.
+If this configuration is turned on, the order is automatically cancel when this time expires.
 Items are restocked, and the merchant receives a cancellation email.

   - Customize all in app instructions (picking, staging, hand off).